taehyeong-matrix/Factorization-Length/README.md

 We run an alternating least-squares method for products of Toeplitz matrices, refine the ALS output by nonlinear least squares, and generate the PNG figures used in the Toeplitz examples of the manuscript.

-The script is a cleaned-up standalone version of the local experimental code used during drafting.

 ## Files

 - `make_toeplitz_als_figures.py`